 - Allow law-abiding undocumented residents to receive work permits and driver’s licenses so that they may sustain themselves and families with dignity and respect

-- Pass the Competitive Workforce Act and nondiscrimination protections for the LGBTQI community
+- Pass the Competitive Workforce Act

 - Expand hate crimes laws